 Recently, I saw an ad for some expensive product that said it would promote more oxygen in the blood flow by taking just a few drops.
 I thought, “Hmm, that sounds like it might just be helpful and add another segment to my already healthy regimen.”
 But, something made me dig a little deeper into finding out just how hard it would be to increase the oxygen in my blood.
 I am so glad I did, since I found numerous ways to keep my blood flowing with oxygen.

 In a healthy environment, our cells are rich in oxygen, rejuvenated every night as we sleep.
 Optimum oxygen levels will give you more energy, enhanced brain function, and lower stress.
 Fatigue will be easily overcome, and you will look and feel younger.

-A low oxygen environment deprives the cells of essential nutrients needed for energy to clean and rebuild.
+A low-oxygen environment deprives the cells of essential nutrients needed for energy to clean and rebuild.
 As a result, our body fluids and blood becomes dirty and toxic.
 Lack of oxygen weakens every bodily system and is the main cause of disease.
-It weakens the immune system, which can lead to viral infections, DNA mutations, pathogenic bacteria, inflammation, heart disease, toxic buildup in blood, and premature aging.
+It weakens the immune system, which can lead to viral infections, DNA mutations, pathogenic bacteria, inflammation, heart disease, toxic buildup in the blood flow, and premature aging.

 How Oxygen Is Utilized in the Body

 The simple version goes something like this: When we inhale, oxygen from the air we breathe is diffused through membranes and into red blood cells.
 The oxygen-rich blood then circulates throughout the body and finds tissues in need of oxygen.

 Enzymes in the body combine with the oxygen molecules and initiate many metabolic (i.e., oxidative) processes in the body.
 One of the waste products of oxidation is carbon dioxide, which is then released from the cells into the blood.
 It combines with hemoglobin and bicarbonates and is transported back to the lungs — where the process starts all over again.